cathleenZzzz/Pixels_of_Time/README.md

-# Pixel Mosaic + QR (No-Persistence)

-Web app that:
+# A Pixels Arranging Tool

-- accepts photo uploads (HEIC/JPG/PNG…)
+- accepts photos (HEIC/JPG/PNG/etc)
-- generates a global pixel mosaic sorted by brightness+hue (golden-ish layout with minimal padding)
+- generates a mosaic of pixels sorted by brightness+hue, using all the pixels in uploaded images
-- composes mosaic + QR (linking back to the same page) into one PNG
 - outputs at 1/4 US Letter size @300DPI: 1275×1650 px
-- does not permanently store uploads (RAM + temp directory deleted after request)
+- does not permanently store your uploads (RAM + temp directory deleted after request)

 ## Run locally